Peter Löw

-Peter Werner Maria Löw (born 21 October 1960) is a German lawyer and entrepreneur.
+Peter Werner Maria Löw (born 21 October 1960) is a German entrepreneur and author.
+With The European Heritage Project, he has been acquiring and restoring endangered listed buildings in several European countries since 2000, including Hofhegnenberg and Frankenberg castles and two palazzi on the Grand Canal in Venice.
+Löw became known for buying and restructuring distressed businesses, notably through the investment company Arques Industries, which he co-founded and which was renamed Gigaset AG after taking over the Siemens telephone division, and as a temporary co-owner of the news agency dapd.

 Life

-Peter Löw was born in 1960 in Ludwigshafen, Germany.
+Peter Löw was born in 1960 in Ludwigshafen, Germany, and went to school in Baden-Baden.
+From 1980 to 1985 he studied law at the University of Freiburg, passing the first state examination in 1985, and from 1982 also read history, continuing at the Technical University of Berlin until 1989.
+In 1985, he founded a publishing house in Baden-Baden together with Martin Vorderwülbecke, which he headed until 2006.
+From 1986 to 1990 he completed his legal clerkship, with placements at the German embassy in Rome as well as in Bordeaux and New York.
 In 1987, he started his doctoral studies in history at the University of Münster under the supervision of military historian Werner Hahlweg.
 After Hahlweg died, Löw found a new supervisor in Eckardt Opitz of Helmut Schmidt University, and in 1989 obtained a doctorate (Dr. phil.) for a dissertation on the Prussian army.

 In 1991, he enrolled at Insead, where he received an MBA.
 In 1992, he submitted a dissertation on municipal law in Nazi Germany under the supervision of Franz-Ludwig Knemeyer at the University of Würzburg for which he received a legal doctorate (Dr. iur. utr.).

 In 2012, Löw became a member of the senate of the college of philosophy and theology of the Philosophical-Theological University Heiligenkreuz.
 He became an honorary professor for philosophy of economics in 2013.

-Peter Löw is a reserve officer in the Bundeswehr.
+Löw is a reserve officer in the Bundeswehr with the rank of Oberstleutnant (lieutenant colonel).
 In 2014, he survived an airplane crash in Florida.

+Löw was listed as one of the 500 richest Germans (ranked at no. 320) according to German Manager Magazin in 2020.
+He collects works of art and antiques.

+In May 2022, Löw was appointed delegate for Germany of the Constantinian Order of Saint George.
+In 2023, he set up a foundation awarding scholarships for participants of the IESE Business School.
+In 2025, he supported a charity campaign in which a motorcycle was presented to Pope Leo XIV; its auction was intended to benefit an aid project of Missio Austria in Madagascar.

+Löw is married to the country pop singer Clara Löw, who performs as Cat Lion.
+He is a father of eight children.
 He lives in Munich and at Hofhegnenberg Castle.

-Peter Löw was listed as one of the 500 richest Germans (ranked at no. 320) according to German Manager Magazin in 2020.

-Löw is married and is a father of seven children.